- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

-The P7 series of headphones is legendary and this top-range model shows why.
+The P7 series of headphones are legendary and this top-range model shows why.
 Elegance in both design and sound, the P7s are a great pair of headphones.

 Design and Build

 If you’ve seen one pair of Bowers and Wilkins headphones, you’ve seen them all.
-These cans sport the same classic look as the others, with smooth black finish and silver accents.
-In many ways, the look is “classic” but still with enough flair for the modern day.
+These cans sport the same classic look like the others, with smooth black finish and silver accents.
+In many ways, the look is “classic” but still with enough flair for the modern-day.